turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 3. Fungible Token
 4. Staking Pool

-Each component in turn provides 1 or more contract API interfaces.
+Each component in turn provides 1 or more contract API interfaces. in the last tutorial we covered the staking pool APIs.
+We will pick up where we left off and cover the rest in this tutorial.
 We will be using a divide and conquer approach and step through each component and API interface.
 The contract is implemented in Rust.
 Thus, I will review the contract API in Rust, and I will also show how to invoke the contract APIs using the [NEAR CLI][2].
 All the contract [source code][3] is available on GitHub.
 I expect the validators to be more technical savvy